Reallocating Attention Across Layers to Reduce Multimodal Hallucination: Experiments

 \subsection{Effectiveness (RQ1)}

 To evaluate the effectiveness of our proposed plugin for MLRMs, we compare it against three state-of-the-art hallucination mitigation baselines as well as the vanilla backbone models.
-The results, summarized in Table~\ref{tab: baseline}, cover six benchmarks spanning mathematics reasoning, visual reasoning, and multimodal integration.
+The results, summarized in Table~\ref{tab:baseline}, cover five benchmarks spanning mathematics reasoning, visual reasoning, and multimodal integration.
 In \textbf{\textit{Obs.~1}} and \textbf{\textit{Obs.~2}}, we further analyze accuracy and efficiency, confirming that our \emph{plug-and-play} design delivers performance gains with \emph{near-zero} inference overhead.

-\ding{68} \textbf{\textit{Obs.~1:} Jointly optimizing perception and reasoning yields broad improvements.} Our method achieves best performance on nearly 95\% of the tasks, with an average gain of 4.8\% over the vanilla baseline.
+\ding{68} \textbf{\textit{Obs.~1:} Jointly optimizing perception and reasoning yields broad improvements.} Our method achieves best performance on nearly 95\% of the tasks, with an average gain of 4.2\% over the vanilla baseline.
 Unlike prior approaches, which often trade improvements between reasoning (mathematics) and perception (visual) tasks, our patch consistently enhances both sides.
 For example, VCD yields clear gains on visual benchmarks such as HallusionBench but shows limited benefits on mathematics reasoning tasks, whereas our method provides more balanced improvements across both categories.
-Cases in Appx.~\ref{app: case}.
+Cases in Section H of the supplementary.

-\ding{68} \textbf{\textit{Obs.~2:} Dual-stage gains come with negligible efficiency cost.} As illustrated in Figure~\ref{fig: effi}, our patch introduces only marginal overhead: on HallusionBench (200 samples), vanilla models take $\sim$101s on average, while our method adds merely $\sim$2s (103s total).
+\ding{68} \textbf{\textit{Obs.~2:} Dual-stage gains come with negligible efficiency cost.} As illustrated in Figure~\ref{fig:effi}, our patch introduces only marginal overhead: on HallusionBench (200 samples), vanilla models take $\sim$101s on average, while our method adds merely $\sim$2s (103s total).
 In contrast, baseline methods (VCD, CGD, AGLA) incur $1.2\!\times$–$\,6.6\!\times$ total inference time.
 This makes our approach highly pluggable and cost-efficient, substantially improving reliability without sacrificing deployability.
-A theoretical analysis and more results are provided in Appx.~\ref{app:exp_detailss}.
+A theoretical analysis and more results are provided in Section C of the supplementary.